RobertMeakin/Argonaught/README.md

 To be persisted by the application, presumably in a database.

 `Id` *String.
 Primary key.
-Created by Argonaught.
+Created by Argonaut.
 This is the hashed refresh token.*

 `Subject` *The sub of the access token.
 This will be the username passed in by the user when logging in and can be used to revoke refresh tokens for users by deleting them from the database.*